A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Abstract

 \section{Abstract}

-We present our near-infrared (NIR) imaging observations of the two neutron star low mass X-ray binaries XMMU J174716.1-281048 and SAX J1806.5-2215 obtained using the PANIC instrument on the 6.5-meter Magellan telescope and the WHIRC instrument on 3.5-meter WIYN telescope.
-Both sources are members of the group of faint to very-faint X-ray binaries and are undergoing very long X-ray outbursts since 2003 and 2011, respectively- `the quasi-persistent X-ray binaries'.
-The goal of our observations is to identify the NIR counterpart of both sources.
-We identified two NIR stars consistent with the Chandra X-ray error circle of XMMU J174716.1-281048 and one for SAX J1806.5-2215.
-We studied the magnitude variations of the possible counterparts with respect to the UKIRT NIR Galactic plane observations.
-For XMMU J174716.1-281048, we also investigated the candidate counterparts using the color-color diagram and spectral energy distribution.
-We observed large variability in one NIR star having position consistent with the Chandra error circle of XMMU J174716.1-281048, the observed NIR band magnitudes of which suggest a low-mass star.
-From the available data it is inconclusive whether or not this source is the counterpart of XMMU J174716.1-281048.
-Future NIR spectroscopic observations will help us in determining whether or not this NIR source is related to the X-ray source.
-For SAX J1806.5-2215, we have very likely identified the real NIR counterpart.
+We present our near-infrared (NIR) imaging observations of two neutron star low mass X-ray binaries XMMU J174716.1--281048 and SAX J1806.5--2215 obtained using the PANIC instrument on the 6.5-meter Magellan telescope and the WHIRC instrument on the 3.5-meter WIYN telescope respectively.
+Both sources are members of the class of faint to very-faint X-ray binaries and undergo very long X-ray outburst, hence classified as `quasi persistent X-ray binaries'.
+While XMMU J174716.1--281048 was active for almost 12 years between 2003 and 2015, SAX J1806.5--2215 has been active for more than 5 years now since 2011.
+From our observations, we identify two NIR stars consistent with the {\it Chandra} X-ray error circle of XMMU J174716.1--281048.
+The comparison of our observations with the UKIRT Galactic plane observations taken during the same outburst, color-color diagram analysis and spectral energy distribution suggest that both stars are probably a part of the field population and are likely high mass stars.
+Hence possibly neither of the two stars is a true NIR counterpart.
+For the faint X-ray binary SAX J1806.5--2215 during its current outburst, we detected a NIR star in our K band WIYN observations consistent with its {\it Chandra} error circle.
+The identified NIR star was not detected during the UKIRT observations taken during its quiescent state.
+The comparison of two observations suggest that there was an increase in flux by at least one magnitude of the detected star during our observations, hence suggests the detection of the likely counterpart of SAX J1806.5--2215.